honza801/tvweb/README.md

 TVWEB

 This is simple HTML interface for playing videos from your disk and streams.
-It uses vlc.
+It uses vlc/mplayer.